pkang81/yelp-classification/To_do.md

 * [ ] 6.
 User input : create a way for users to input their reviews
 * [ ] 7.
 Vizualization : some type of viz of their data
 * [ ] 8.  output of recommendations of restaurants
+* [ ] 9.
+Write Web scrapper for 2 other cities and provide data visualization